Exhibition of Animals

 Check for a licence and rating

 When choosing an establishment, ensure you choose a licensed establishment.
-From 1 October 2018, all new animal welfare licence holders must clearly display their licence on their premises and display their name and licence number on any website they use.
-Please note that current licence holders are not required to display the licence number on their websites until 1 April 2019.
+All new animal welfare licence holders must clearly display their licence on their premises and display their name and licence number on any website they use.

 The new licence also contains a star rating which the business has achieved.
-We recommend display of the star rating on any website but this is not a legal requirement.
+We recommend the display of the star rating on any website, but this is not a legal requirement.

 Raise a concern